Friday, August 16, 2024

 August 16, 2002

 It is nearly a decade since Jenny Morris has been anywhere near what is popularly known as The Forefront.
-Her last hit album was 10 years ago, although she was back in the headlines recently when a portait of her by artist Jan Williamson won this year’s Archibald Packing Room Prize.
+Her last hit album was 10 years ago, although she was back in the headlines recently when a portrait of her by artist Jan Williamson won this year’s Archibald Packing Room Prize.

 Yet, if you are an Australian in your 30s or 40s you likely have several Morris songs etched into your brain, even if you don’t remember the exact titles.